JonathanPiquard/cv/README.md

 # cv

-It's beautiful curriculum vitae, responsive and dynamic, for a front-end developper !
+It's beautiful curriculum vitae, responsive and dynamic, for a web developper !
 The technologies at work are : Webpack 2, React, SCSS.
 All the code is written according to the ES6 standard.

 [Want to see it ?](https://webconception.fr/cv)